heremaps/msdkui-android/Documentation/Guides/UserGuide.md

 - An `AndroidXMapFragment` to show the current position and orientation on the map
 - An Android `Button` to stop guidance

-First we need to create a new Android project, integrate the HERE Mobile SDK and the HERE Mobile SDK UI Kit.
+First we need to create a new Android project, integrate the HERE Mobile SDK and the MSDKUI.
 If you followed the [Quick Start](QuickStart.md) guide, you have already created a `MainActivity` as the main entry point to your application.
 If you prefer, you can also integrate this example into an existing application.
 The following steps will remain the same.

-## Adding HERE Mobile SDK UI Kit components
+## Adding MSDKUI components
-Let's add the first HERE Mobile SDK UI Kit components to our new project.
-As outlined before, we want to show two HERE Mobile SDK UI Kit components on our `MainActivity`:
+Let's add the first MSDKUI components to our new project.
+As outlined before, we want to show two MSDKUI components on our `MainActivity`:
 - `WaypointList`
 - `TransportModePanel`